liusihan/seGMM/README.md

 FALSE
    10

-Analysis complete for seGMM at Thu Nov 25 14:10:38 2021 Total time elapsed: 15.59s
+Analysis complete for seGMM at Tue Nov  1 17:17:18 2022 Total time elapsed: 9.49s

 *********************************************************************
 * Thanks for using seGMM!